Waldensians: Italy

 In 1848, after many centuries of harsh persecution, the Waldensians acquired legal freedom in the Kingdom of Piedmont-Sardinia as a result of the liberalising reforms which followed Charles Albert of Sardinia's granting a constitution (the Statuto Albertino).
 Subsequently, the Waldensian Evangelical Church, as it became known, developed and spread through the Italian peninsula.

 The Waldensian church was able to gain converts by building schools in some of the poorer regions of Italy, including Sicily.
 There is still a Waldensian church in the town of Grotte, at the southwest of the island.
-German Protestants have been supportive of the Waldensians in Italy since the 17th century.
+German Protestants have been supportive of the Waldensians in Italy since the seventeenth century.

-During the Nazi occupation of North Italy in the Second World War, Italian Waldensians were active in saving Jews faced with imminent extermination, hiding many of them in the same mountain valley where their own Waldensian ancestors had found refuge in earlier generations.Whittaker, Andrew (2010).
-Italy: Be Fluent in Italian Life and Culture.
-Thorogood Publishing. p.
-280.
+During the Nazi occupation of North Italy in the Second World War, Italian Waldensians were active in saving Jews faced with imminent extermination, hiding many of them in the same mountain valley where their own Waldensian ancestors had found refuge in earlier generations.